perslab/gwas-snps-loci/README.md

   3. Set `collection_file` to the filename of the SNPsnap collection file.
   4. Run the script.
 The default settings will compute
     * Indpendent SNPs, that is SNPs with low linkage disequilibrium (r2 < 0.1) to a more significantly associated SNP within a 500-kb window.
-    * Indpendent loci, that is loci containing all SNPs correlated at r2 > 0.6 with any other associated SNP.
+    * Indpendent loci, that is loci containing all SNPs correlated at e.g. r2 > 0.5 with any other associated SNP.
 Associated loci closer to 250 kb to each other are merged.